 “All you need is love.”

-As I started this journey, I told everybody about my dream of one day doing an Ironman Triathlon, and especially the World Championship.
+As I started this journey, I told everybody about my dream of doing an Ironman Triathlon, especially the World Championship.
 I also told people what it consisted of: a 2.4-mile swim, a 112-mile bike, and a 26.2-mile run.
-People thought I was crazy.
+So naturally, people thought I was crazy.
 “Why would you do that?”
 “That’s impossible!”
-“You can’t do that, you don’t run!”
-When I heard those words, it made me sad, but I realized that people were putting THEIR fear into words — their comments weren’t about MY Ironman journey, they were about their inability to consider doing such a thing.
+“You can’t do that; you don’t run!”
+When I heard those words, it made me sad, but I realized that people were putting THEIR fear into words — their comments weren’t about MY Ironman journey; they were about their inability to consider doing such a thing.

 When I told my Grandpa Gaskin — a WWII vet and PurpleHeart Recipient — about wanting to do the Ironman Triathlon in Hawaii, he looked at me and said, “When you go, I will go with you and cheer you on.”
-It was a very simple act of love.
-It was my grandpa just telling me, “Yes, you can do it.”
-My grandpa had a love of fitness himself, but I didn’t realize that until I got older.
-He was still swimming with his buddies at 89 years old, until 6 months before he passed away.
+It was an effortless act of love.
+After that, it was my grandpa just telling me, “Yes, you can do it.”
+My grandpa loved fitness himself, but I didn’t realize that until I got older.
+He was still swimming with his buddies at 89 years old until six months before he passed away.

-When I did my first Ironman Triathlon in Wisconsin in 2002, I had my mom and my best friend cheering me on throughout the day.
+When I did my first Ironman Triathlon in Wisconsin in 2002, my mom and my best friend were cheering me on throughout the day.
 They were there at the finish line with open arms, waiting for me and giving me LOVE.
-Three years later I married the man of my dreams, Chris Rulon.
-We met in San Antonio, at a swim group training for triathlons.
-What I love about our journey with triathlon is that we found love with each other.
-Heck, our honeymoon was spent doing Ironman Western Australia, just south of Perth.
-Then we headed over to Sydney for our “Race-Cation.”
+And over the years, I have had them both at many races, along with the Ironman World Championship.

-As you take this journey into your life, whether you are 8 years old or 88 years old, you need to learn to love yourself.
-This can be a hard task for a lot of people, as it is easier to love others than it is to love yourself.
+As you take this journey into your life, whether you are eight years old or 88 years old, you need to learn to love yourself.
+This can be a challenging task for many people, as it is easier to love others than it is to love yourself.
 So how do you work on loving yourself?

 Hang tight, as we have more chapters coming up!